developedbylogic/developedbylogic/README.md

 ### 🧑‍🦱 About Me

-I'm a passionate software engineer and tech content creator, dedicated to sharing my knowledge and insights on programming.
-With a strong background in software development, I strive to provide valuable resources, tutorials, and tips to help fellow developers excel in their craft.
+I'm a passionate Software Engineer and Tech Content Creator, dedicated to sharing my knowledge and insights on Programming.
+With a strong background in Software Development, I strive to provide valuable resources, tutorials, and tips to help fellow developers excel in their craft.

 I also run a YouTube channel where I dive deeper into various programming topics and share practical demonstrations.
 Through engaging videos, I aim to simplify complex concepts, provide coding tutorials, and offer guidance on best practices.